hacdias/hacdias.com/content/posts/2024/09/29/long-term-review-nuphy-air-keyboards/index.md

 ---
 title: Long Term Review of NuPhy Air Keyboards
 date: 2024-09-29T12:24:08+02:00
-coverPhoto: cdn:/2024-09-nuphy-air96
 categories:
   - articles
+coverPhoto: cdn:/2024-09-nuphy-air96
 tags:
   - hardware
   - keyboards
+  - review
 ---

 I have been using the same two [NuPhy](https://nuphy.com/) keyboards for almost two years, and I've also been wanting to write something about them for quite some time.
 Why not just do it?